 – right of possession,

-– right of usage (including annihilation),
+– right of usage,

 – right of disposal.

-c.
-Share in the building with assigned apartment – the right to the apartment in Poland might source from ones entitlement to share in the land or buildings, which consist of apartments.
+In exceptional situations, the right to the apartment in Poland might source from someones entitlement to share in the land or buildings, which comprises of apartments.
 In that particular situation:

 – share in the main property usually reflects size of the apartment,